 Using any source whatsoever without clearly documenting it is a serious academic offense.

 Consequences include failure on the assignment, failure in the course and possibly suspension or expulsion from the university.
 You must document not only direct quotations but also paraphrases and ideas where they appear in your text.
 A reference list at the end is insufficient by itself.
 Readers must be able to tell exactly where your words and ideas end and other people's words and ideas begin.
 This includes assignments submitted in non-traditional formats such as Web pages, and material taken from such sources.
-Please consult your instructor or Writing Support Services (at the Student Success Centre) if you have any questions regarding how to document sources.

 Visual art projects submitted for course credit must be produced specifically for this class.
 Students must not submit a project if credit has or will be provided for it in another class.
-This includes re-worked assignments from previous or concurrent courses, unless permission is provided in writing by the instructor.
+This includes reworked assignments from previous or concurrent courses, unless permission is provided in writing by the instructor.
 Additionally, the student is asked to be mindful of using visual sources from the internet, ensuring that appropriate copyright permission is granted, when required.
-For more information go to http://www.ucalgary.ca/ssc/writing-support or http://www.ucalgary.ca/pubs/calendar/current/e-2.html